 Itinerary

-Clock is Ticking for Travelers to Obtain REAL IDs
+Travelers Get Another 19 Months to Obtain REAL IDs

-The deadline to get your REAL ID-compliant licenses or other forms of ID, which U.S. travelers must have to fly domestically, is less than six months away — and can be a painstaking process.
+The deadline to get your REAL ID-compliant licenses or other forms of ID, which U.S. travelers must have to fly domestically, has been extended again to May 3, 2023.

 Good News for Frequent Flyers as Airlines Extend Status Perks